SmartBus: Since 2010

 Between 2012 and 2013, all of the nine routes were operated by Ventura Bus Lines (with 900 to 902 jointly operated with other operators).
 Transdev Melbourne was awarded the Melbourne Metropolitan Bus Franchise, which included the three orbital and four DART routes, and took over the routes from Ventura in August 2013.

 In late 2014, Transdev proposed to split the three orbital routes into seven routes, as part of a planned network change in 2015.
 In April 2015, the proposed network change, including the splitting of the orbial routes, was rejected by the newly-elected Andrews Labor government.

+In 2014, The Age revealed leaked plans to drastically expand the SmartBus network by 2021.
+Routes would run every 10 minutes during daytime hours, and there would be at least 35 SmartBuses by 2021 and 49 by 2031.

+Advocate Daniel Bowen provided more detail on the plans.
+Public Transport Victoria expected the following routes to be SmartBuses by 2030: